Maximilien Robespierre: The Mountain

 On 21 September, the Convention gathered for the first time.
 The Jacobins and Cordeliers took the high benches at the back of the former Salle du Manège, giving them the label the Montagnards ("the Mountain"); below them were the "Manège" of the Girondists, the moderate Republicans.
 The majority, known as the Plain, was formed by independents like Barère, Cambon and Carnot.
 The deputies decided to abolish the monarchy and founded the First French Republic.
 On 25 and 26 September, Barbaroux and the Girondist Lasource accused Robespierre of wanting to form a dictatorship.
-Rumours spread that Robespierre, Marat, and Danton were plotting to establish a triumvirate, although there is no evidence to support this claim.

 On 30 September, Robespierre advocated several laws; the registration of marriages, births, and burials was taken away from the church.
 On 29 October, Louvet de Couvrai attacked Robespierre.
 He accused him of governing the Paris "Conseil Général" and of having done nothing to stop the September massacre; instead, according to him, he had used it to have more Montagnards elected; allegedly paying the septembriseurs to gain more votes.
 Robespierre, who was sick, was given a week to respond.
 On 5 November, Robespierre defended himself, the Jacobin Club, and his supporters:

 Upon the Jacobins, I exercise, if we are to believe my accusers, a despotism of opinion, which can be regarded as nothing other than the forerunner of dictatorship.
 Firstly, I do not know what a dictatorship of opinion is, above all in a society of free men... unless this describes nothing more than the natural compulsion of principles.
 This compulsion hardly belongs to the man who enunciates them; it belongs to universal reason and to all men who wish to listen to its voice.
 It belongs to my colleagues of the Constituent Assembly, to the patriots of the Legislative Assembly, to all citizens who will invariably defend the cause of liberty.
 Experience has proven, despite Louis XVI and his allies, that the opinion of the Jacobins and the popular clubs were those of the French Nation; no citizen has made them, and I did nothing other than share in them.